adaltas/zed-adaltas-theme/README.md

 # Adaltas theme

-The [Adaltas](https://www.adaltas.com) theme is a Dark theme with decent contrast for the Zed editor.
+The [Adaltas](https://www.adaltas.com) theme is an elegantly designed dark theme with sharp contrast colors for the Zed editor.
 The theme is MIT licensed.

 ![Theme preview](./assets/preview.png)